Mariomagistr/kal2_autosplitter/README.md

 # Autosplitters
-Autosplitters for the program livesplit
+Autosplitters for the program LiveSplit